gnosia93/eliminate-db-hotblock/readme.md

 Addtionally you have to clone this repository from all your ec2 instances.
 Login into each ec2 instnaces and execute commands like followings.
-At first maven execution(eg. mvn package), it takes about 2 minitus for downing related java packages.

 ```
 $ ssh -i keypair-tokyo.pem ec2-user@ec2-13-114-101-172.ap-northeast-1.compute.amazonaws.com